-What I will do is include the paragraph and photo you send me in one of my Tuesday Tales along with others.
+What I will do is include the paragraph and photo you send me in one of my Tales.
 I will include a link back to your blog as well.

 Did you rescue your pet?
 Or did your pet rescue you?
 You can talk about how you met your pet, a challenge you have gone through with them, a favorite thing you like to do with them, what you love about them…the possibilities are endless.
 Write about whatever you want and please send it to firstname.lastname@example.org.
 Don’t worry, I will not share your email address and I will not pester you with emails.
 I will contact you only if I have a question about what you shared.

 Here are summaries of some of the stories I have shared in my Tales with a link to the original post if you are interested in reading the full tale.
 These particular tales are pets of people I know.
 These summaries are examples of what I would like to share about your pet.

 From the story of Cino & I: The Day We Met.